NAvkhimovich/nespython2018hw1/README.md

-# nespython2018hw1
+# Homework 1 in "Data analysis in Python" 2018

-Homework 1 in "Data analysis in Python" 2018
+A placeholder for the first homework.